Let's try using Google Cloud PHP Client, which allows you to easily operate various GCP services

 Create a service account

-by going to the authentication information screen from the menu.
+Navigate to the credentials screen from the menu.

 Next, click the "Create Credentials" button and select the service account key